 VACCINATION CRISIS — SCIENCE vs BELIEF (part 1 of 4)

-JURAVIN RESEARCH discovered that laws forcing parents to vaccinate their children are common around the world.
+JURAVIN RESEARCH discovered that laws forcing parents to vaccinate their children are common around in the world.
 Vaccinations provide a barrier between horrible, life-threatening diseases and the world’s population.
 However, some parents believe they shouldn’t vaccinate their children, for fear of major side effects and some, for religious reasons.
 The consequences have been severe.

 The United States is behind when it comes to vaccination